Galton–Watson process: History

 Bienaymé had previously published the answer to the problem in 1845, with a promise to publish the derivation later, however there is no known publication of his solution.
 (However, Bru (1991) purports to reconstruct the proof).
 He was inspired by Émile Littré and Louis-François Benoiston de Châteauneuf (a friend of Bienaymé).

 Cournot published a solution in 1847, in Chapter V, §36 of De l'origine et des limites de la correspondance entre l'algèbre et la géométrie.
 The problem in his formulation is the following: consider a gambler who buys lotteries.
 Each lottery costs 1 écu and pays 0, 1, ..., m écus with probabilities k_{0}, k_{1}, ..., k_{m}, respectively.
 The gambler starts with 1 écu before round 1, and at each round of gambling spends all their money to buy lotteries.
 Let p_{n} denote the probability that the gambler goes bankrupt before the (n+1)-th round of gambling.
 What is the limit of p_{n}?

 Ronald A. Fisher in 1922 studied the same problem formulated in terms of genetics.
 Instead of the extinction of family names, he studied the probability for a mutant gene to eventually disappear in a large population.
 Haldane solved the problem in 1927.

 Agner Krarup Erlang was a member of the prominent Krarup family, which was going extinct.
 In 1929, he published the same problem posthumously (his obituary appears beside the problem).
 Erlang died childless.
 Steffensen solved it in 1930.

-For a detailed history, see Kendall (1966 and 1975) and and also Section 17 of.
+For a detailed history, see Kendall (1966 and 1975) and Albertsen and also Section 17 of Simkin and Roychowdhury.